bullhorn/novo-elements/projects/novo-examples/src/utils/field-interactions/field-interactions.md

 The script function represents the function that will be fired for the event, you can see examples of these below.

 Lastly, 'invokeOnInit' will also trigger the Field Interaction when the form is created as well.
+A script can check `API.isInvokedOnInit` to determine if the current call is due to initialization or due to a user change.

 ##### Getting Current Context